White Film On Goldfish -5 Causes and Effective Treatment

 pH Range

 If your aquarium contains goldfish then it is very important to maintain the pH.
 The pH condition of the tank water should be neutral.
-Thus, the pH should be 7.
-However, goldfish can live spontaneously if the pH ranges from 6 to 8.5.
+Thus, the pH should be from 6 to 7.
+However, goldfish can live spontaneously if the pH ranges from up to 8.5.

 However, what goldfish do not like is the sudden change in water pH.
 An abrupt change in the pH can affect healthy slime production and lead them to produce an unhealthy white film.